 It’s no secret, we all learn a little differently.
 How people learn has commonly been broken down into three main categories: seeing, hearing, and doing.

 Meet Andrew Walsh, and welcome to his world of learning how other people learn.

-At Johnson & Wales University, Walsh works as an instructional designer for the College of Online Education.
+At Johnson & Wales University, Walsh works as an instructional designer for the College of Professional Studies.
 Instructional designers at JWU spend their days working alongside faculty to build online courses.
 They’re the bridge between the experts and the students, working diligently to translate college-level subjects into digestible information through an online course.
 “On an instructional designer’s front, we understand where and what kind of activities any type of learner does that really engages the brain and turn on all of the lights to learning,” Walsh said.

 But although Walsh loves what he does now, he admits that becoming an instructional designer wasn’t always on his to-do list.

 Even prior to working in education, Walsh was familiar with notes … although the notes he practiced were of a musical variety.
 “Music sort of runs in my family,” he explained.
 From a young age Walsh said that he was surrounded by a family of musicians, many of which were gifted with their own unique musical abilities.
 “In fact, my great-grandfather used to sing in a barbershop quartet.”